Modi to open flashpoint temple symbolising his changing India

 The BJP played an instrumental role in public campaigning that eventually led to the mosque's demolition.

-One party elder travelled around the country to rally the faithful to the cause in a Toyota sedan fitted to resemble Ram's mythical chariot -- a procession that sparked multiple religious riots in its wake.

-The destruction presaged the rise of the BJP and Modi as unstoppable electoral juggernauts, displacing the secularist Congress party that had governed India almost without interruption since independence from British colonial rule.
+The destruction presaged the rise of the BJP and Modi as unstoppable electoral juggernauts, displacing the secularist Congress party that had governed India almost without interruption since independence from Britain.

-A legion of sculptors have been working to finish the embossed exterior of the temple, whose construction has cost an estimated $240 million that the project's backers say was sourced entirely from public donations.

-Modi's consecration of the temple alongside saffron-robed Hindu priests will again project him as a defender of the faith, at an opportune moment ahead of a general election expected to begin in April.
+Modi's consecration of the temple alongside Hindu priests will again project him as a defender of the faith ahead of a general election expected to begin in April.

-The BJP is heavily favoured to win a third successive landslide victory, in part because of Modi's successful appeals to Hindu sentiment, and opposition parties are boycotting the temple ceremony, saying the event will be a thinly veiled campaign rally.
+The BJP is heavily favoured to win a third successive landslide victory, in part because of Modi's appeals to Hindu nationalism, and opposition parties are boycotting the temple ceremony, saying the event will be a thinly veiled campaign rally.

-Nistula Hebbar, political editor of The Hindu broadsheet, told AFP the opening would demonstrate the ruling party's "cultural nationalism".

-"The timing has to do with the fact that the BJP is going into the polls."

-Saffron flags depicting the blue-skinned Ram with his customary bow and arrow hang outside homes and shopfronts across the country, and cable news channels have aired round-the-clock coverage of construction work.

-Ayodhya itself has had a facelift with a new international airport and a crop of hotels built to cater for the millions of pilgrims expected to visit each year.

-But many among India's 200-million-strong Muslim minority, already anxious about their futures in a climate of increased sectarian tensions, have watched the clamour around the temple with trepidation.
+But many of India's 200 million Muslims, already anxious in a climate of increased sectarian tensions, have watched the clamour around the temple with trepidation.

-Hindu activist groups emboldened by their success in Ayodhya have mounted numerous court challenges to replace mosques elsewhere with shrines to Hindu deities.

-While much of India celebrates, Muslim residents of Ayodhya say the temple's opening will evoke the blood-soaked memories of the violence there decades ago.
+Mohammed Shahid, 52, speaking to AFP last month in the town, recounted how his father was burned alive by a mob.